chroy/stamp/README.md

 Included is an example host configuration: host_vars.example

-### Installing
+### Deployment

-To run the playbook run the following command:
+To deploy the script run the playbook with the following command:

 ```
 ansible-playbook -i hosts/example stamp.yml